emuhlestein/notes/angular/responsive.md

 Show/hide depending on the breakpoint
+* d-none // hide content for all breakpoints
+* d-none d-sm-block // hide for xs only
+* d-sm-none // show only xs
-* class="d-none" // hide contend if no breakpoint specified
+* d-lg-none d-xl-block // hide only lg

 Go to [Bootstrap Getting Started](https://getbootstrap.com/docs/4.4/getting-started/introduction/) page and copy the starter template into the index.html file.